universal-meaning-map/docs/readme.md

 These assumptions force digital information to be structured connected and nested in a different new way.
 It enables a new paradigm of computation and communication that revolves around the particular ontologies and `abstractions` of each mind allowing to adapt to each person needs, as opposed to subordinating people to the pre-assumptions, bias and incentives of software creators.

+The `Interplanetary mind-map` aims to create a conceptual framework that is representative of the natural flow of `minformation` to later be mapped into a technical implementation.

 ## Communication efficiency

 Human conflict arises when there is miscommunication: when we lack context when we lack empathy when we misunderstand...
 If communication aims for a lossless transfer of information we miscommunicate all the time.